 Although experts aren’t sure why exactly, tobacco use plays a part in weak bones (source).
 In addition, consuming more than two alcoholic drinks per day increases your risk of osteoporosis.
 As these bad habits can contribute to other health problems as well, we encourage you to limit your use of them.

 As you might have noticed, if you’re wondering how to prevent osteoporosis, you really just need to embrace an overall healthy lifestyle.
 Exercise and nutrition are vitally important factors, and it’s important to avoid unhealthy behaviors like smoking and excessive alcohol consumption as well.
 For more detailed and personalized advice regarding osteoporosis, talk to your doctor.

 If you’re looking for a relaxing senior living community, contact the Crossings at Riverview.
 Our welcoming community provides peace of mind for families and their loved ones by offering assisted living, respite care, and memory care services.
 Tour our community, meet our friendly staff, and see our amenities first-hand.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!